 Why we love it: This company was founded with a powerful "One for One" mission: For every pair of TOMS shoes purchased, the company donates a pair to a child in need.
 As of September 2010, it’s donated more than 1 million pairs of new shoes to kids worldwide.

-The gear: A trusted brand since the 1800s, J R Watkins Naturals is the original natural-beauty company.
+A trusted brand since the 1800s, J R Watkins Naturals is the original natural-beauty company.
 The TSA-approved-size kit includes shampoo, conditioner, body wash and lotion, lip balm, and even a washcloth for $16.

 Why we love it: No effort is too small in the company's commitment to being socially conscious—from the soy-based ink used to decorate the products' easily recyclable packaging to the 30-plus charities J R Watkins Naturals supports.

-The gear: Finally—surfer-girl board shorts cut perfectly for the hips of real women (not teenage waifs).
+Finally—surfer-girl board shorts cut perfectly for the hips of real women (not teenage waifs).
 Made from quick-drying fabrics with cute (but not cutesy) prints, these are perfect for cruises and beach trips, an absolute must for water sports, and a great alternative to sarongs for après-pool coverage.

 Why we love it: Carve Designs is a women-run company dreamed up on a girls' surfing trip.
 The Leilani board short reverses from print to solid, and the Freestyle Short (shown here) is cut more modestly, but both are comfortable and quick-drying, and they hang just right on your hips.